Ex ‘Teen Mom OG’ Star Farrah Abraham Posts Bizarre Comedic Video, And Fans Absolutely Slam It

 Cut’em up ???????????????????????????????? offering $1000 cash prize to one lucky Winner and all they have to do is; follow ???? @ @misshudsonsaesthetics & @aflbeautybar Follow ???????? @farrahabraham And tag 4 friends ????????????????below for them to be in the chance of winning too!!! #snatched CHECK PROFILE FOR YOUR CITY DATES #LA #DALLAS #NEWYORK #minneapolis #beauty #health

-The Youtube video comes just after Farrah was similarly slammed for a short clip about mozzarella recently posted to Instagram.
+The YouTube video comes just after Farrah was similarly slammed for a short clip about mozzarella recently posted to Instagram.
 As reported by The Inquisitr, the commenters were not kind about the video, with one watcher claiming that the reality star didn’t have “three brain cells to rub together.”